alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 ### Defensive Terraform

-This is about our lifecycles.
+This is about our  infrastructure life cycles.
 We want our terraform to be in small, bite-sized pieces so that if something does go the way of the dodo by accident, we don't kill the whole infrastructure in the process.

 This practice has been termed *defensive terraform* as per this podcast i was influenced by: <https://packetpushers.net/podcast/full-stack-journey-027-understanding-infrastructure-as-code-and-terraform-with-curt-micol/>.
 The main part of this Podcast I take away is the fact your Terraform State should be as small and decoupled as possible.